webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

         - managed only by **Microsoft Entra Administrator**.
       - **Microsoft 365 groups**: group access to apps. e.g. mailbox, calendar, files, sharepoint...
         - allow access to normal users and guest accounts.
+- **Entra SSPW (self service password reset)**
+  - user can reset their password.
+  - user is considered '**registered**' when they setup the required amount of password resets.
+  - a strong two-method authentication policy is always applied to accounts with an administrator role.
+    - security-question method is not available for administrator roles.
+  - **Best Practices**
+    - Enable two or more of the authentication reset request methods.
+    - Use the mobile app notification or code as the primary method, but also enable the email or office phone methods to support users without mobile devices.
+    - The mobile phone method isn't a recommended method, because it's possible to send fraudulent SMS messages.
+    - The security-question option is the least recommended method, because the answers to the security questions might be known to other people.
+Only use the security-question method in combination with at least one other method.
 - **Entra Roles**
   - applies policy to identities(users, groups, domains).
   - **Entra Administrator Role**